4sag/synology-tor-client-minimal/README.md

 5. Click "Next" and adjust ressource limitation if you want.
 Click "Next" then click "Apply"
 6. Launch the container.
 7. To use, configure your browser/client to use a SOCKS server with the IP of the NAS and server port: 9150.
 (Use TorBrowser and change connection settings in preferences panel)
-8. Your Tor client is running.
+8. Your Tor client is running